-Note If installing the Debian packages make sure to change the Elasticsearch download from RPM to DEB
+Note If installing the Debian packages make sure to change the Elasticsearch download from RPM to DEB tar -xvf kylo-install.tar

 - 3. Copy the /opt/kylo/setup/kylo-install.tar file to the node you install the RPM on.
 This can be copied to a temp directory.
 It doesn't have to be put in the /opt/kylo/setup folder. - 4.
 Run the command to tar up the setup folder.